-1 Investment interest expense paid or accrued in 1999.
-See instructions 1 2 Disallowed investment interest expense from 1998 Form 4952, line 7 2 3 Total investment interest expense.
-Add lines 1 and 2 3 Part II Net Investment Income 4a Gross income from property held for investment (excluding any net gain from the disposition of property held for investment).
-4a b Net gain from the disposition of property held for investment 4b с Net capital gain from the disposition of property held for investment d 4d е Enter all or part of the amount on line 4c, if any, that you elect to include in investment income.
-Do not enter more than the amount on line 4b.
-See instructions 4e f Investment income.
+Name(s) shown on return Identifying number Part I Total Investment Interest Expense 1 Investment interest expense paid or accrued in 2000.
+See instructions. . . .
+2 Disallowed investment interest expense from 1999 Form 4952, line 7 Total investment interest expense.
+Add lines 1 and 2 3 Net Investment Income 4a Gross income from property held for investment (excluding any net gain from the disposition of 4a 4b b Net gain from the disposition of property held for investment . . .
+Net capital gain from the disposition of property held for investment 4c d Subtract line 4c from line 4b.
+If zero or less, enter -0- Enter all or part of the amount on line 4c, if any, that you elect to include in investment income.
+4e Do not enter more than the amount on line 4b.
+See instructions 4f f Investment income.
 Add lines 4a, 4d, and 4e.
-See instructions 4f 5 Investment expenses.
-See instructions 5 6 Net investment income.
+See instructions . . .
+5 Net investment income.
 Subtract line 5 from line 4f.
-If zero or less, enter -0 6 Part III Investment Interest Expense Deduction 7 Disallowed investment interest expense to be carried forward to 2000.
+If zero or less, enter -0-Investment Interest Expense Deduction Part III Disallowed investment interest expense to be carried forward to 2001.
 Subtract line 6 from line 3.
-If zero or less, enter -0- 7 8 Investment interest expense deduction.
+If zero or less, enter -0- 7 Investment interest expense deduction.
 Enter the smaller of line 3 or 6.
-See instructions.
-8
+See instructions,